Walter Lorrain Brodie: Life

-He received the Victoria Cross from King George V in person at Windsor Castle on 17 July 1915.
+He received the Victoria Cross from King George V at Windsor Castle on 17 July 1915.
+In January 1917 he was awarded the Military Cross.

+He was promoted captain in October 1914 and Brevet Major in January 1918.
 He later achieved the rank of lieutenant colonel.

 Brodie was killed in action near Behagnies, France, on 23 August 1918.
 He is buried in Bienvillers Military Cemetery in grave XVIII F15.

 Freemasonry

 He was a Scottish Freemason having been Initiated in Lodge Canongate Kilwinning, No. 2, (Edinburgh) on 7 February, was Passed a Fellow of Craft on 28 February and Raised a Master Mason on 28 March 1906.

 Memorials

 He is memorialised on his parents' grave in the modern north extension to Dean Cemetery in western Edinburgh.
 A memorial to Brodie also exists in the New Club on Princes Street of which he was a member.
+A pavement memorial was installed at Brodie's home in Belgrave Place, Edinburgh, around 2020.

-A pavement memorial was installed at Brodie's home in Belgrave Place around 2020.
+Brodie's medals are on loan to the National War Museum of Scotland, Edinburgh.